 For independent and catholic schools that also must comply with the Australian Privacy Principles under the Privacy Act 1988 (Cth), disclosure under the CISS is permitted by APP 6.2(b) where it is authorised by law.

 This means that where a disclosure is made in compliance with the CISS, it is not a privacy breach.
 However, if schools do not meet the regulatory requirements of the CISS, the disclosure may also be a privacy breach.

 - Train your staff – The CISS needs to be administered by staff members who will need training to understand when to make a request for information and how to respond to requests.
 For organisations also caught by FVISS, training will be needed for employees on the interaction between the two schemes.

 - Review your policies and procedures – The CISS has significant implications for organisations, particularly in terms of privacy and child safety.
 These policies and procedures need to be reviewed and amended to align with the CISS, as well as other documents such as enrolment contracts and collection notices.

 - Communicate to your stakeholders – While the CISS assists organisations to better share information for the wellbeing of children, the increased sharing of information could concern children and their families.
 It is important organisations mitigate any relationship risks that could arise by clearly communicating when it will share information under the CISS and how this will impact confidentiality and privacy.

 - Seek strategic advice – For the organisations captured in the second phase of the CISS, this type of information sharing will likely be a substantial departure from previous practice.
 Organisations should carefully consider how they will roll out the CISS, embed it into their operations and comply with the complex legislative framework as well as their other obligations.

 How we can help

-Moores has extensive experience in privacy, child safety and regulation and is well placed to assist organisations in preparing for and implementing the CISS.
+Moores has extensive experience in privacy, child safety and regulation and is well placed to assist schools and other organisations in preparing for and implementing the CISS.
 For more information, please do not hesitate to contact us.